Community Food Security and Agriculture Awareness Program

 - How the project aligns with the Department's goals (selection list offered); and

-- A detailed project proposal using the following subject headings (applicants may complete this section online, or they may upload a PDF file within the application).
+- A detailed project proposal using the following subject headings (complete this section online, or upload a PDF file within the application).

 - Cover Page - Include the project title, expected start and end date, and contact information.